airshipit/airshipctl/docs/source/developers.md

 $ make build
 ```

-NOTE: The airshipctl application is a go module.
+NOTE: The airshipctl application is a Go module.
 This means you do not need to
 clone the repository into `$GOPATH` in order to build it.
 You should be able to
 build it from any directory.